JRKinney/grid_data/README.md

 python grid_data/scripts/initiate_db.py
 ```

 2. Setup .env file based on .env_example (copy .env_example and fill in the blanks).
 For ERCOT this requires a API key which anyone can get.
-Follow the instructions here: ['https://www.ercot.com/services/api']
+Follow the instructions on [the ercot website](https://www.ercot.com/services/api):

-3. Test dbt setup --
+3. Test dbt setup
 ```bash
 cd grid_data/dbt_project && dbt debug
 ```